 Mt.
-Kailash at 6714m itself offers great views of Himalayan views.
-Nearby holy mountain Kailash, Manasarover lake is another pilgrimage site.
+Kailash at 6714m offers great views of Himalayan views.
+Nearby the holy mountain Kailash, Manasarover Lake is another pilgrimage site.
 That simply makes us immerse in its crystal clear blue natural awesomeness.
-During our Simikot Kailash Lhasa Tour, we initially board a flight from Kathmandu to Nepalgunj.
+During our Simikot Kailash Lhasa Tour, we initially boarded a flight from Kathmandu to Nepalgunj.
 And then we take another connecting flight to Simikot and make it all the way to Mt.
-Kailash, Manasarover lake, and finally Lhasa by trekking and driving.
+Kailash, Manasarover Lake, and finally Lhasa by trekking and driving.

-And after arriving at Lhasa we go sightseeing around world-famous sites, monasteries and finally we fly back to Kathmandu at the end of our trip.
-Visit picturesque monasteries, pilgrimage lakes, circuiting around Mt.
+After arriving at Lhasa we go sightseeing around world-famous sites, and monasteries, and finally, we fly back to Kathmandu at the end of our trip.
+Visit picturesque monasteries, and pilgrimage lakes, circuiting around Mt.
 Kailash, and experiencing Lhasa sightseeing are the highlights of this trip.
 “There are countless beautiful landscapes in the Himalayas, in the Trans-Himalaya, and in their areas of high Asia, yet the view from Gosul Gompa crosses the lake and the surrounding mountains surpass everything I have seen”, wrote Sven Hedin in “Transhimalaya” (1909).

-You can join Simikot Kailash Lhasa Tour at any time of the year.
-This tour is an excellent opportunity for all travel lovers to witness the authentic lifestyle of local inhabitants in rural Nepal while making all the way to pilgrimage sites at Tibet, sightseeing around Lhasa, and getting back to the cultural hub of Kathmandu.
+You can join the Simikot Kailash Lhasa Tour at any time of the year.
+This tour is an excellent opportunity for all travel lovers to witness the authentic lifestyle of local inhabitants in rural Nepal while making it all the way to pilgrimage sites in Tibet, sightseeing around Lhasa, and getting back to the cultural hub of Kathmandu.
 Contact us for booking and further information.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.